CL2-UWaterloo/GP-MPC-of-Platooning/README.md

-These are companying simulation codes of the [paper](https://arxiv.org/abs/2211.04665) `Gaussian Process Learning-Based Model Predictive Control for Safe Interactions of a Platoon of Autonomous and Human-Driven Vehicles`.
+These are companying simulation codes of the [paper](https://arxiv.org/abs/2211.04665) `Improving Safety in Mixed Traffic: A Learning-based Model Predictive Control for Autonomous and Human-Driven Vehicle Platooning`.
 The project is actively being updated.

 ## ARX_simulation
 This contains the MPC with ARX model and ARX+GP as the simulation plant.